canonical/prometheus-hardware-exporter/README.md

 ## Usages

-To run the exporter at port `10000` and enable the ipmi sensor collector, you can run:
+To start the exporter at port `10000` and enable the ipmi sensor collector, run:

 ```shell
 (venv) prometheus-hardware-exporter -p 10000 --collector.ipmi_sensor